Melmar's Prominent Families

 -

-According to his son Anthony "Tony" J. Drexel Biddle III, at one time both the Democratic and Republican parties in Pennsylvania were after his father to run for Governor of Pennsylvania.
+According to his son Anthony "Tony" J. Drexel Biddle III, at one time both the Democratic and Republican parties in Pennsylvania were after his father to run for Governor of Pennsylvania, which he declined

 -